 2018-10-16 12:11:26 • ID: 2032

 These are several MSA artifacts from a single find-spot in the Erg Murzuq, rich in non-tanged stone tools.
-We see a magnificent Bifacial Foliate, bi- and mono-facial points and bifacial scrapers, and of major interest- a 9 cm long backed and arched piece, all better executed than the usual debitage in the Murzuq.
+We see a magnificent Bifacial Foliate, bi- and mono-facial points and bifacial scrapers, and of major interest- a 9 cm long backed and arched piece (Figure 4), all better executed than the common MSA tools in the Murzuq.

 The episodic nature of the Glacial / Interglacial cycles within the Pleistocene is explained by a theory referring to cyclical changes in the Earths circumnavigation of the Sun, as predicted by the Milutin Milankovitch, a Serbian astronomer.

 He noted three cyclical changes, that heavily alter the insolation of the Earth, namely:

 (1) Earth's eccentricity, with fluctuating orbital shape that ranges between more and less elliptical (0 to 5% ellipticity) on a cycle of about 100 k.a.